What is Landscape Design?

 Start with the Soil

-Good soil is the foundation of any garden.
-It might not be as "sexy" as some parts of gardening; but if you don't get the soil right: plants don't grow well, and structures you build don't sit firm in the ground.
+Good soil is the foundation of any garden; if you don't get the soil right plants don't grow well, and structures you build don't sit firmly in the ground.

 What is Soil?